mtribaldos/ansible-for-pythonistas-talk/PITCHME.md

 #### Role definition

 - Created by ourselves
-- Import from Ansible Galaxy:
+- Imported from Ansible Galaxy.
+Ready to use it!:

 ```bash
 $ ansible-galaxy install username.rolename